So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 - Always record the work you are doing.
 Maintain clear documentation of the work you’ve done and the communications you’ve had.

 - Send invoices to customers straight away.
 The longer it takes for a client to get the invoice, the longer you’ll need to wait for them to pay it.
+With Bookipi, save time by making recurring invoices for regular work.

 - Create a contract.
 Invoices aren’t always legally binding on their own but a contract is.
 Contracts can protect you from clients who do the wrong thing, especially when the services you are doing cost a lot.